achung89/react-futures/README.md

 <ul>
   <h3>
-    Invalid methods: disallowed globally (if you feel strongly that these shouldn't error, please submit an issue explaining your use case)
+    Invalid methods: disallowed globally (if you feel that these shouldn't error, please submit an issue explaining your use case)
   </h3>
   FutureObjectConstructor.create &nbsp;&nbsp; # not sure how this should differ from behavior of Object.create<br />
   FutureObjectConstructor.is  &nbsp;&nbsp; #should this compare future wrapper or raw value?
 If future wrapper, what would be the difference between this and `Object.is`?<br />